prashant-kikani/prashant-kikani.github.io/_posts/2021-9-4-capitalism.markdown

 ## Inequality

-Because of capitalism, some people i.e. entrepreneurs and businessmen, economically "get ahead" i.e. become wealthier than a large chunk of people in society.
+Because of capitalism, some people i.e. <a href="https://prashantkikani.com/blog/startup-ecosystem" target="_blank">entrepreneurs and businessmen</a>, economically "get ahead" i.e. become wealthier than a large chunk of people in society.
 Because of that, equality suffers.

 That's why, many people don't like capitalism, as it creates economic inequality in society.
 Some people get so rich that their net worth becomes larger than the GDP of entire countries and they can <a href="https://www.bbc.com/news/science-environment-57849364" target="_blank">fly to space</a> in their rockets all by themselves!